Voluntary Withdrawal | Tuition Refund

 Suspensions from the College include withdrawals for poor academic performance, for academic dishonesty, or for disciplinary reasons.
 Students required to leave during the term will not receive a tuition refund for the current term, but will receive a credit based on Union's medical withdrawal policy (see above).

 The current term will be counted towards the student’s residency requirement; thus, the student is not required to enroll for an additional term but rather can make up lost courses by enrolling in 4th courses or by transferring credits from other institutions, subject to the 4th course enrollment and transfer credit fees and policies outlined in the Academic Register.
 Students enrolling for an additional term will be charged regular tuition.

 Any student who has been suspended may not transfer in credits from another institution during their suspension.
 However, students may be eligible to transfer credits taken later, at another institution, to make up for the incomplete course(s) with pre-approval from the Dean of Studies.
 The College is not responsible for any costs related to transfer credits.
 Charges for room and board will be pro-rated based on the percentage of the term elapsed.
 Credits for room and board will be applied to the student account at the time of withdrawal.

 If a student has loans and withdraws from the College and does not return within six (6) months, they may be contacted to begin repayment.
-Contact Financial Aid at (518)-388-6123 for more information.
+Contact Financial Aid at (518)-388-6123 for more information or visit their website.